hackerbay/Employee-Handbook/README.md

 ### TL;DR:
-Most pages will have "Too long; didn't read" which will have the summary of the page.
+If pages are long to read.
+They will have "Too long; didn't read" which will have the summary of the page.
 This will make it easier and faster for you to read the handbook.
-You're always welcome to dive into more details on any specfic page if you like."
+You're always welcome to dive into more details on any specfic page if you like.

 ### Contents